Skiing & Boarding in St Martin de Belleville

 For beginners, there is a nursery slope in the village.
 When they have mastered this the blue Biolley run under the gondola is not steep but can be icy first thing in the morning, so a better route is probably the blue Le Gros Tougne from the top of the chair lift which turns into the green run La Violette and goes all the way into Les Menuires which is covered on the St Martin local area pass.
 That’s a long journey for a near novice but it’s very road-like (the steepest part is at the start) and there is a restaurant a quarter of the way down.
 There are good green runs in Les Menuires, and beginners can either return on the bus to St Martin, or go back on blue runs like Grand Lac and Pezolet.
 Once they are confident on blue runs like these, they can go almost anywhere on the St Martin-Les Menuires mountainside as it crisscrossed by easy blue pistes.

-For experts there is a patrolled but ungroomed ‘Liberty Ride’ area to skiers’s right of the St Martin Express chair.
+For experts there is freeriding on the patrolled but ungroomed ‘Liberty Ride’ area to skiers’s right of the St Martin Express chair.
 On the other side of this chair, the ridge that runs between here and 3 Marches has plenty of unofficial off-piste on both the Belleville valley side and the Meribel valley side which is best explored with a guide.
-For challenges on the piste, there are good black runs on La Masse in neighbouring Les Menuires.
+La Masse in neighbouring Les Menuires has good black pistes, another Liberty Ride area for freeriders and plenty of unofficial off-piste.
 Even closer to St Martin, but on the Meribel side of the Tougnette-Roc de Fer ridge, is the black ‘Face’ piste, used as a downhill run in the Olympics.
 It faces due East so is at its very best in the morning.
 It’s usually well groomed so if it’s empty it can be taken at high speed.
 If you want something bumpier, the black Bosses run which is in the same area is top to bottom moguls.

 Accommodation in St Martin de Belleville

 There are two luxury hotels in/near St Martin.
 La Bouitte might be even more famous as a restaurant than as a hotel, but it is a 5 star Relais & Châteaux hotel, complete with swimming pool, spa and sauna and gets superb reviews.
-It’s just outside St Martin in St Marcel but it has a shuttle bus service.
-The 4 star Hotel St Martin is convenient for the lift and also has wellness facilities and a choice of restaurants.
-The 3 star Alp’Hotel is practically on the piste whilst the 3 star Edeleweiss is in a more central position in the village and has a sauna.
+It’s just outside St Martin in the neighbouring hamlet of St Marcel but it has a shuttle bus service to take people into the resort so the 15 minute walk/push/ski to the lift is strictly optional.
+(At the end of the day, good skiers in good snow conditions with good visibility should be able to ski back off-piste almost all the way to the hotel.)
+The other nearby luxury hotel, the 4 star Hotel St Martin also has wellness facilities and a choice of restaurants.
+The 3 star Alp’Hotel is practically on the piste whilst the 3 star Edelweiss is in a more central position in the village and has a sauna.